How do you know when your Tank is ready for an Anemone?

 - Beaded Anemone – This type of anemone can be buried in sand or gravel instead of being attached to a solid substrate.
 Beaded Anemone is not very difficult to contain in an aquarium; there must be enough sand and light around the anemone.

-Requirements for the aquarium
+Requirements for the Aquarium

-Water requirements: The quality of water in the aquarium must be very high, and the water must be clean and free of debris.
+Water requirements: The water quality in the aquarium must be very high, and the water must be clean and free of debris.
 Sea anemones can live in water with high oxygen levels and a stable pH of 8.1 to 8.3.
-The appropriate temperature for keeping anemones is from 76 to 78 ° F. The salinity of the water should be stable and between 1.024 and 1.026.
+The appropriate temperature for keeping anemones is from 76 to 78 ° F. The salinity of the water should be calm and between 1.024 and 1.026.
 The levels of phosphates, ammonia, and nitrites should be as close as possible to 0, and the nitrate content should be no more than two parts per million.

-When to settle in an anemone?
+When to settle in an Anemone?

 One of the most common and dangerous mistakes that aquarium owners make is to settle anemones too early.
-If the aquarium is not yet mature enough and the environment is not settled, then such an aquarium can be fatal for the anemone.
+If the aquarium is not yet mature enough and the environment is not paid, then such an aquarium can be fatal for the anemone.

 It takes several months for the environment in the aquarium to settle down.
-You can only settle anemones after the aquarium has worked for 12 months or more.
+You can only decide anemones after the aquarium has worked for 12 months or more.
 After 12 months, the aquarium is less susceptible to changes in water parameters.

-Before you buy an anemone, study specific species and understand how to care for them, what place they prefer in the aquarium, and what parameters are required for them.
+Before you buy an anemone, study-specific species and understand how to care for them, what place they prefer in the aquarium, and what parameters are required for them.